 In view of its strong financial position and liquidity, the Group did not raise any bank loan during the year.

-The Group recorded a decrease in shareholders' funds from approximately HK\$288,437,000 as at 31 March 2013 to approximately HK\$250,356,000 as at 31 March 2014.
+The Group recorded shareholders' funds of approximately HK\$226,356,000 (2014: approximately HK\$250,356,000).
 The decrease was mainly attributable to operating loss incurred in the reporting year.

 TREASURY POLICY